tufail/jekyll-blog/_posts/2016-10-12-your-filename.markdown

 ---
-layout: post
+published: false
+---
+---
 published: true
 ---
-## A New Post

 THIS IS MY BLOG
 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.